The UN Convention on the Rights of Persons with Disabilities and Optional Protocol

 National implementation and monitoring of the Convention

 The Ministry for Foreign Affairs and the Ministry of Social Affairs and Health are the national focal points for implementation of the Convention.
-The Ministry of Social Affairs and Health has established a national coordination system, the National Council on Disability.
-The role of the Council is to ease national implementation of the Convention within government.
+The Ministry of Social Affairs and Health has established a national coordination mechanism, the Advisory Board for the Rights of Persons with Disabilites.
+The role of the Advisory Board is to ease national implementation of the Convention within government.

 The duties of the autonomous and independent structure as referred to in the Convention, will be carried out by the Parliamentary Ombudsman, the Human Rights Centre and its Human Rights Delegation which form a national human rights institution.
 The role of this institution is to promote, protect and monitor the implementation of the Convention.